Judge strikes down 1931 Michigan law criminalizing abortion

 Supporters submitted more than 700,000 signatures, easily clearing the threshold.
 But a tie vote by the Board of State Canvassers over spacing issues on the petition has kept it off the ballot so far.

-In the case handled by Gleicher, the 1931 law makes it a crime to perform abortions unless the life of the mother is in danger.
+In the case handled by Gleicher, the 1931 law makes it a crime to perform an abortion unless the mother’s life is in danger.

+The judge said the law “compels motherhood” and prevents a woman from determining the “shape of her present and future life.”

+The law “forces a pregnant woman to forgo her reproductive choices and to instead serve as `an involuntary vessel entitled to no more respect than other forms of collectively owned property,’” Gleicher wrote, quoting constitutional scholar Laurence Tribe.

-She suspended the law in May with an injunction.
-Her latest decision applies to all state and local prosecutors in Michigan.
+The law was suspended in May with an injunction, following a lawsuit by Planned Parenthood of Michigan.
+Gleicher said her latest decision applies to all state and local prosecutors.
+An appeal by the Republican-controlled Legislature is possible.

-The lawsuit challenging the law was filed by Planned Parenthood.
-Gleicher declined to pass the case to another judge, despite acknowledging that she has been a regular donor to the organization.